nop33/si/src/content/job/senior-tech-policy-specialist/index.md

       provides a rough picture of what we expect to find:

-      **Education:** A Masters, PhD, or equivalent practical experience in a relevant field (e.g. computer science, statistics, machine learning, electrical engineering, security studies or an adjacent field).
+      **Education:** A Masters, PhD, or equivalent practical experience in a relevant field (e.g. computer science, statistics, machine learning, electrical engineering, security studies, economics or an adjacent field).

       **Experience:**